adamcakg/configuration-tools-Raspberry-Pi/README.md

-This tools was designed to be extensible as much as they can.
+This tools were designed to be extensible as much as they can.
 Feel free to extend them as you like.

 ### Installation